 - Deep soil preparation

 - Caring for the plants’ needs (including trellising, pruning, and mulching)

 - Thoughtful planning (including planting after/before pest cycles)

 - One of the most important renewable sources of energy: the community!

 Healthy plants, grown in healthy soil, are less likely to attract pests and diseases.
 When we do need to use an additional step, we only use organically (OMRI) approved products, such as a clay mixture to repel cucumber and flea beetles, or beneficial microorganisms that only affect caterpillars.
 Feel free to be in touch with more questions about our farming practices — sustainable agriculture is our passion.
 Better yet, come see it and be part of it yourself, at one of our monthly community workdays on the first Saturday of each month!

 The Garden & Farm Connection

 In 2004, Scnobia Taylor provided the five-acre community garden site that continues to be the hub of our work.
 We gather at the garden for monthly Saturday workdays to share community potluck lunches, and daily to process the harvest, and pack produce boxes to deliver to our community through the HarvestShare CSA program.

 In 2014, in an effort to grow more vegetables and include more people, we began to lease land from a 33-acre farm about 5 miles down the road.
-From 2014 to 2019, most of Anathoth’s fruits and vegetables have been grown at the farm site, as the HarvestShare CSA program has continued to grow in size.
-However, starting in 2020, Anathoth will end the farm lease and re-focus on the original garden site.
+From 2014 to 2019, most of Anathoth’s fruits and vegetables were grown at the farm site, as the HarvestShare CSA program continued to grow in size.
+However, in 2020, Anathoth will ended the farm lease and we are re-focusing on the original garden site.